AliSajid/random-wait-action/CONTRIBUTING.md

 This project uses a benevolent dictator model where the project owner makes all final decisions.
 As the project grows, more contributors may take on formal roles in governance.
 See [GOVERNANCE.md](GOVERNANCE.md) for details.

+## Governance

+This project uses a benevolent dictator model where the project owner makes all final decisions.
+As the project grows, more contributors may take on formal roles in governance.
+See [GOVERNANCE.md](GOVERNANCE.md) for details.

 ## Attribution

 This guide is based on the **contributing-gen**.
 [Make your own](https://github.com/bttger/contributing-gen)!